 Transaction [ITI-12] is required if the Persistent Document Option is selected by the Information Source (see Section 3.2).

 The means for a Display to obtain documents’ unique identifiers in order to retrieve them via Transaction [ITI-11] may be either via transaction [ITI-12] or by other means that are outside the scope of the RID Integration Profile.

+RID Required Actor Groupings